Awful Orphan: Plot

 Porky initially believes the next knock on his door is Charlie, but it is his lunch, and he prepares to dig in.
 When he lifts the warming lid, Charlie is trussed up on the plate.
 Porky is holding a knife and the dog puts on an over-the-top performance begging Porky not to use it on him.
 He promises to do several chores if he is allowed to stay.
 Porky appears to give in.
 Pretending to be pinning a paper pattern for the coat onto Charlie, Porky succeeds in wrapping the dog up for mailing, and sticks a label on him reading, "To Siberia".
 In spite of being stuffed into a mailbox, Charlie returns wearing traditional clothing and, while doing the Cossack dance, kicks Porky in the rear end until he ejects him into the hall.
 The upstairs neighbor phones threatening to come down to stop the noise.
 Charlie responds by counter-threatening the man.
 He tricks Porky into going upstairs, and the man beats him up.

 The man then drops off the injured Porky, who finally submits to making Charlie his pet.
-However, Charlie decides otherwise, saying that he thinks Porky's place is too noisy, and that Porky fights with his neighbors (even though Charlie started the fight in the first place).
-As Charlie starts to leave, Porky approaches him, laughing maniacally and with an evil look in his eyes showing that he has finally snapped.
+However, Charlie has changed his mind and as he starts to leave, Porky finally snaps and forces him to stay.
 The screen fades to black, then the cartoon returns with a scene similar to an earlier one, but with the roles of dog and master reversed.
 Charlie tries to sneak away, but Porky's growls force him back into the chair.